Irrotational Contact Fields: Mathematical Formulation

-Using this separable potential \eqref{eq:separable_potential} in \eqref{eq:gamma_from_potential}, we see that the impulse vector $\bgamma$ is the stacked vector of individual constraint contributions $\bgamma_i(\mf{v}_{c,i}; \mf{x}_0) = -\partial\ell_{c,i}/\partial\mf{v}_{c,i}$.
-Notice we dragged the dependence on the previous time step state $\mf{x}_0$ along to emphasize the discrete (or incremental) nature of these potentials and the resulting impulses.
-However, hereinafter we write $\bgamma_i(\vf{v}_{c,i})$ and $\ell_{c,i}(\vf{v}_{c,i})$ to shorten notation, and the functional dependence on the previous time step state is assumed implicit.
+Using this separable potential \eqref{eq:separable_potential} in~\eqref{eq:gamma_from_potential}, the impulse vector $\bgamma$ is the stacked vector of individual constraint contributions $\bgamma_i(\mf{v}_{c,i}; \mf{x}_0) = -\partial\ell_{c,i}/\partial\mf{v}_{c,i}$.
+We highlight the dependence on the previous time step state $\mf{x}_0$ to emphasize the discrete (or incremental) nature of these potentials and the resulting impulses.
+However, hereinafter, we write $\bgamma_i(\vf{v}_{c,i})$ and $\ell_{c,i}(\vf{v}_{c,i})$ to shorten notation, and the functional dependence on the previous time step state is implicitly assumed.